-The Document Management System flags the disposal date for the Privacy Officer for follow-up.
+The Privacy Officer monitors disposal dates in P-18: Log of Data Sharing Agreements for follow-up.
 The Privacy Officer ensures that the recipient is contacted regarding the disposal date if the Privacy Officer has not received the certificate of destruction on the date set out in the data sharing agreement, as applicable.